 The Methods School, in cooperation with the International Political Science Association, offer several merit and need-based grants to Methods School participants.
 The selection process is highly competitive, and preference is given to self-funded graduate students, who require specialized methodological skills in order to complete their dissertation research.

 We strongly encourage Methods School participants interested in financial aid to also explore alternative funding opportunities.
 Past participants received scholarships or support from national and local funding agencies, professional associations, as well as their home institutions.
-Universities as well as individual research centers, departments, and schools often have special training funds at their disposal and are willing to provide financial assistance, especially when participation in the Methods School is combined with a research stay or conference presentation in the Asia-Pacific.
+Universities as well as individual research centers, departments, and schools often have special training funds at their disposal and are willing to provide financial assistance, especially when participation in the Methods School is combined with an independent/supervised study project, field research, or a conference presentation in the Asia-Pacific.

 These are just a few agencies that provide financial assistance and/or information about funding opportunities:

 If you are an employee of a Singapore Voluntary Welfare Organization (VWO) that is either a member of the National Council of Social Service (NCSS) or funded by the Ministry of Social and Family Development (MSF), you might be eligible for a local Professional Capability training Grant (PCG) under the Charities Capability Fund (VCF) scheme.